antonmry/antonmry/README.md

 I also like to organize technology events and groups:

+- [Streaming Annotated Newsletter]: receive the last news and interesting articles about streaming platforms and processing frameworks each month in your mailbox.
 - [VigoJUG] co-organizer of the Vigo Java User Group since 2017.
 - [CoruñaJUG] co-organizer of the Coruña Java User